 Magma, Bukit Pasoh

-Atypical of German places, the menu at Magma is laden with a lot of options for meats, sausages, wine and beer.
-All of it, housed in a clean and fairly simplistically designed shophouse restaurant equipped with a partial open concept kitchen without any glass walls so some the smoke tends to creep into the rest of the place.
-It fortunately didn't look like the place has any problem with that so you can quell your worries about having to eat in a oily and smoky room.
-I said partial open concept because I don't see all of the food being prepared there and we were seated right beside it.
+Atypical of German places (I guess), the menu at Magma was filled with many options for meats, sausages, wine and beer.
+This shop-house restaurant houses a partial open concept kitchen without any glass walls so some the smoke crept into the dining area.
+Fortunately the restaurant didn't smell like it had any problems with proper ventilation.
+Being a partially open concept kitchen, we observed that not all of the food was prepared in the main kitchen and we knew because we were seated right beside it.

 Sausage platter